 Because our industry is characterized by competing intellectual property, we may become involved in litigation based on claims that we have violated the intellectual property rights of others.
 Determining whether a product infringes a patent involves complex legal and factual issues, and the outcome of patent litigation actions is often uncertain.
-No assurance can be given that third party patents containing claims covering our products, parts of our products, charging technologies), our competitors or other third parts may assert that our products and technology and the methods we employ in the use of our products and technology are covered by United States or foreign patents held by them.
-In addition, because patent applications can take many years to issue and because publication schedules for pending applications vary by jurisdiction, there may be applications and patent applications that we infringe.
-There could also be existing patents that our products such a distert or patent infringe and of which we are unaware.
+No assurance can be given that third party patents containing claims covering our products, parts of our products, technology or methods do not exist, have not been filed, or could not be filed or issued.
+Because of the number of patents issued and patent applications filed in our technical areas or fields (including some pertaining specifically to wireless charging technologies), our competitors or other third parties may assert that our products and technology and the methods we employ in the use of our products and technology are covered by United States or foreign patents held by them.
+In addition, because patent applications can take many years to issue and because publication schedules for pending applications vary by jurisdiction, there may be applications now pending which may result in issued patents that our technology under development or other future products would infringe.
+Also, because the claims of published patent applications can change between publication and patent grant, there may be published patent applications that may ultimately issue with claims that we infringe.
+There could also be existing patents that one or more of our technologies, products or parts may infringe and of which we are unaware.
 As the number of competitors in the market for wire-free power and alternative recharging solutions increases, and as the number of patents issued in this area grows, the possibility of patent infringement claims against us increases.
-Some of our competitors may be able to sustain the costs of complex patent litigation more different on the funds necessery to continue our operations.
+Some of our competitors may be able to sustain the costs of complex patent litigation could have a material adverse effect on our ability to raise the funds necessary to continue our operations.